Updated: 6th May 2021

 To set the scene – a new lead visits your site, finds something they like, and adds it to their cart.
 They set up an online account to store their data for later use, and you offer a discount on their first purchase as an incentive.
 Suddenly, their neighbour shows up.
 They respond by closing all tabs.
 The good news is that you have their email address from when they created their account.
 So after 20 minutes of inactivity, you can send them a quick reminder to revisit the transaction.
 Online shop platforms, such as Shopify, integrate with CRM software to send reminder emails automatically drawing the customer back in, saving you the hassle.
 Once the neighbourly catch up finishes, your new lead checks their emails, returns to your site, and completes their purchase.
 A new paying customer facilitated by your freshly implemented customer database.

 Maintaining the privacy of your customers’ information must be a critical consideration when setting up your customer database.
-A 2019 Cisco study found that 32% of customers have moved their business from companies who have inadequate data policies.
-Therefore, it’s essential to ensure customer privacy from the get-go to make sure the customers you attract are retained.
+It’s essential to work with companies that have strong data policies to ensure customer privacy from the get-go.

 As a minimum, you can ask for consent to store customer data and let them know what you’ll use it for.
 Transparency is key.
 Being upfront will increase the quality of your data, with a little human interaction going a long way to cement the relationship.
 Providing an unsubscribe option at the bottom of your emails will also allow you to watch unsubscribe rates.
 This will help you share relevant information with your customers.